raffrica/raffrica.github.io/_pages/about/index.md

 permalink: "/about/"
 ---

-I am a family medicine doctor working in the Metro Vancouver area with a clinical focus in addictions, hospital medicine, and general outpatient care.
+I am a family doctor working in the Metro Vancouver area with a clinical focus in addictions, hospital medicine, and general outpatient care.
 I recently completed a [Master's of Data Science](https://masterdatascience.science.ubc.ca/) and family medicine training at the [University of British Columbia](http://mdprogram.med.ubc.ca/2016/10/11/md-student-daniel-raff-receives-the-2016-canadian-medical-hall-of-fame-award/).

 <br>